 Bush School program

-Bush School starts the first Monday after the school holidays.
-These special 10 week courses for one child and one adult.
-Bush School programs are available for children aged 2.5-5 years and 5-12years.
-Parents are expected to attend and will receive their own nature play training as part of the program.
+Bush School starts the first Monday after the school holidays and is for kids ages 2.5-5 years.
+These special 10 week courses are for one child and one adult and parents are expected to attend and will receive their own nature play training as part of the program.

 Bush School incursions and excursions are available for schools, pre-schools and child care centres.
 These can be tailored to different age groups and can be booked for a time and date that suits the group.